 Just In: Amitabh Bachchan In Hospital For Past Three Days Due To Liver Problem

 Amitabh Bachchan has reportedly been admitted in Lilavati Hospital in Mumbai on account of a liver problem.
-The superstar has been hospitalized for the past three days now, but news just broke out as per a report in Times of India.
+The superstar has been hospitalized for the past three days now, but news just broke out as per a report in Mumbai Mirror.
 He was rushed to the hospital at 2 AM on Tuesday, October 15.

 Big B has been undergoing treatment for a liver ailment for three days, and is admitted in a special room at the hospital, similar to an ICU.
 His family members have been visiting regularly.
 Not many in the Hindi film industry are aware of the news, and so none of them have reportedly visited him yet.